M-Igashi/JBI/README.md

 ## Useage of code

 The project is licenced as MIT license.
-There are no restrictions for forks, reutilizations and other forms of implementation as long as those keep the characteristics of index: sources and calucuration base.
+There are no restrictions for forks, reutilizations and other forms of implementation as long as those keep the characteristics of index: data sources and calucuration base.

 Please feel free to use JBI and its code.
 If you have any queries, please drop a message to [@M_Igashi](https://twitter.com/M_Igashi) by twitter.